 With Row-Level formulas, you can now solve this instantly without creating a new field on the Account.

-Create your Case report and then from the Columns drop down, select ‘Add Row-Level Formula’:
+- Create your Case report and then select “Add Row-Level Formula” from the Columns drop-down:

 - Once in the editor, we will create an IF statement that compares the Billing State to the Shipping State, resulting in either a 0 (for not matching) or a 1 (for matching):

 Tip: Use the Fields and Functions menu on the left-hand side to ensure that you are pulling in the correct formatting.

 - Once you are completely satisfied with your formula you can give the Column a name and hit Apply.